joshenders/enderscraft/README.md

 The following environment variables are required for the rest of the setup process.

-> **_Note:_** A custom domain isn't a strict requirement but it will make connecting to your game a lot easier, as the public IP address will change on each invocation of a container.
+> **_Note:_** A custom domain isn't stictly necessary but it will make connecting to your game a lot easier, as the public IP address will change on each invocation of a container.

 ```bash
 export AWS_REGION="$(aws configure get 'region')"